Beers That Taste Crisp & Clean (Flavour Profile – 1 of 7)

 If you drink your tea or coffee black, well, you’d probably enjoy the bitter characteristics of a brisk and hoppy beer.

-Food Pairings for Easy-Drinking Light and Crisp Beers:
+Food Pairings for Tasty, Easy-Drinking Light and Crisp Beers:

 Crisp and clean beers pair well with food that resembles the beer, light with a strong dominant flavour.